-Applicants must complete the Attachments and Supporting Documentation Checklist found in the Application.
-The Checklist lists the required as well as optional attachments and supporting documentation for the PF grant application.
+Applicants must complete the Attachments and Supporting Documentation Checklist found in the CDBG application.
+The Checklist lists the required as well as optional attachments and supporting documentation for the CDBG application.
 Applicants must fill out the Checklist to specify all the documents attached.
-Also, the cover pages at the end of the application must be used to separate each set of supporting documents.
-By using the Checklist and the cover sheets provided as well as following the required document order will ensure the application is complete, documents can be found easily and the application quickly reviewed.
+Also, the cover pages at the end of the CDBG application must be used to separate each set of supporting documents.
+By using the Checklist and the cover sheets provided as well as following the required document order will ensure the application is complete, documents can be found easily, and the application may be quickly reviewed.